Lycos-Novation/PyEngine4-Docs/engine/components/control_component.rst

 In the editor, you can change keys, control type and speed.

-.. note:: Keys with pygame's names.
+.. note:: Keys with pygame's names and space to separate two keys.

 .. note:: List of Control type :
     - FOURDIRECTION : Object can move in four directions (Up, Down, Left, Right)